Fantasy on Ice: Development after the 2018 Winter Olympics

 In 2020, it was planned to hold an event outside Japan for the first time, at the Shanghai Oriental Sports Center in China.
 However, due to the COVID-19 pandemic, the event was postponed for an indefinite period of time.
 In addition, all domestic events were cancelled on April 20, 2020.
 After another year break in 2021, the tour eventually returned in 2022 with a new stop at the Nippon Gaishi Hall in Nagoya.
+In 2023, lead cast member Johnny Weir announced his retirement from Fantasy on Ice, attending his final tour after 12 consecutive participations.

 Concept and design of the show

 Procedure of the tour and single shows

 Since 2015, the Fantasy on Ice tour has typically consisted of four stops in different prefectures of Japan, with Makuhari and Kobe as recurring locations.
 Each stop lasts three days (from Friday to Sunday) with one show per day, featuring a cast of about twenty figure skaters, a group of aerial and ice acrobats, and multiple guest artists.
 The shows have an average runtime of three and a half hours with a thirty minute intermission.
 They are a mix of live music performances and exhibition programs with sound recordings, such as debuts or revivals of competitive programs.
 The tour generally starts at the end of May and finishes at the end of June.
 Usually after the first two tour stops, there are changes in the cast of skaters and invited artists.

 The opening and finale of the show feature the full cast, accompanied with live music by the guest artists.
 The choreographers for the group performances have changed throughout the years.
 Some notable choreographers were Antonio Najarro, Japanese ice dancer Kenji Miyamoto, two-time Olympic silver medalist Brian Orser, Canadian figure skater David Wilson, and the 2008 world champion, Jeffrey Buttle.
 The opening theme song "Fantasy on Ice" was composed by Maxime Rodriguez and is played as an instrumental version in the live shows.
 A special recording with lyrics and vocals by Sarah Àlainn was released by the label Universal Music Japan in 2016.
 Since the 2017 edition of Fantasy on Ice, the costumes for the opening and finale performances have been designed by Taketoshi Hara.